asampley/UTF-Nate/README.md

 ## Building

-Although it is primarily rust, a few libraries have system library dependencies.
+Although it is primarily rust, a few dependencies have system library dependencies.
 If `cargo build` is insufficient, it is likely that a system library is missing.
 For that reason there is a setup script to download required packages for building on Debian, and there is a nix package definition which will handle all dependencies for you.